superdesk/superdesk-client-core/README.md

     - `expiry` - expiry of spiked items
     - `desk` - where an item was fetched for ingested, where an item is for others

+- `singleLine` - optional single line which contains elements to be displayed when singleLineView is enabled.

 - `narrowView` - optional narrow view of 'firstLine' when authoring and preview panes are both open.
 This is active when singleline:view user preference is also active.

+- `singleLineView` - optional config to have thinner rows with elements in singleLine displayed.

 ##### Miscellaneous